Endernah/Endernah/README.md

-- 🌱 I’m currently learning: Django
-- ⚒️ I’m currently working on: MindsVaults and private projects
+- ⚒️ I’m currently working on: Nothing
-- 📖 I have knowledge in: Python, C++, and C
+- 📖 I have knowledge in: Python, C++, Java, and C
 - 📫 How to reach me: Endernah on Discord